onechiporenko/eslint-plugin-mocha-cleanup/README.md

 * `no-empty-body` Rule to disallow use empty tests, suites and hooks

+* `invalid-assetions` Rule to check `expect` and `should` assertions for completeness.
+It detects assertions that end with "chainable" words or even raw calls for `expect` and `should`

 * `disallowed-usage` Rule to disallow usage some functions, methods or properties in the tests and hooks

 ```